marcperuz/tilupy/examples/Analytic_Solutions_Height/GALLERY_HEADER.rst

 		S = h \mu \left( g \cos{\theta} + \gamma u^2 \right)

 where :math:`\gamma = \frac{1}{R}`, :math:`R` being the radius of curvature, :math:`\theta` the surface slope and :math:`\mu` the coefficient of basal friction.
+The coefficient of friction :math:`\mu` has multiple expressions, it can be either a constant or a function of :math:`h` and :math:`u`.

 We can also cite an equation combining the Darcy-Weisbach and Manning laws for hydraulic models: